Miami, FL: (305) 859-0509 Princeton, NJ: (609) 722-3000 Manhattan, NY: (646) 713-0000 Online Psychiatrists Logo

 • Didn’t get accurate information from a medical provider

 At Online Psychiatrists, you’ll find a medical doctor specializing in opiate addiction treatment.
 Serving adults between the ages of 19 and 65 in New York, New Jersey, and Florida, your psychotherapist provides both medical assistance and therapeutic talk therapy programs to help you overcome your dependency.
-Talk therapy is available in person and online through effective, remote telepsychiatry.
+Talk therapy is available in person and online through effective telepsychiatry.

 Harvard Certified